 Hard flooring options cover timber, tiles, polished concrete, cork, rubber and vinyl.
 They're easy to clean and durable.

 - Timber flooring, including floating floors and bamboo flooring, is highly durable and if well sealed will be resistant to spills, stains and chemicals.
 It's easy to look after, good for people with allergies and it won't take on the smell of your beloved pooch or pussycat like carpet does.
-However, high traffic areas will need stripping and sanding every three to four years.
+However, high traffic areas will need buffing and recoating every three to four years.
 This isn't just about keeping it looking good – it's about maintaining moisture resistance to prevent warping and other problems.
+Huge scratches mean re-sanding an entire area which is quite a bit more expensive than buffing.

 - Tiles are hard-wearing, easy to look after, moisture-resistant (if sealed) and cool underfoot in summer.
 However, they're pretty hard on the feet if you're standing a long time, and they can be cold in winter unless you have underfloor heating or use rugs to walk on.